sergyDwhiz/URL-Shortener/docs/Contributing.md

 1. Follow all instructions in the template
 2. After you submit your pull request, verify that all status checks are passing

-While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

 Once your pull request is approved, give yourself a pat on the back!
-You've contributed to making the URL Shortener Service even better.
-Now, wait for your changes to be merged.
+Now, wait for your changes to be approved merged.

-## Styleguides
+## General Styleguides

 ### Git Commit Messages